ColleagueRiley/RGL/README.md

 # RGL (Riley's OpenGL abstraction Layer)
 ![logo](logo.png)

+As of 5/28/2024, RGL is no longer going to be actively updated

+I will probably still respond to issues and pull requests, if any come up.

 Simple OpenGL version abstraction layer based on [RLGL](https://github.com/raysan5/raylib/blob/master/src/rlgl.h).

 - Allows you to use Modern OpenGL using the simple pipeline format.